pretix/pretix/doc/admin/config.rst

     Use STARTTLS or SSL for the SMTP connection.
 Off by default.

 ``admins``
-    Comma-separated list of e-mail addresses that should receive a report about every error 500 thrown by pretix.
+    Comma-separated list of email addresses that should receive a report about every error code 500 thrown by pretix.

 Django settings
 ---------------